-Change is not typically fun.
-If things were going pretty well before, change can breed anxiety over whether things will actually improve or end up worse than they were before.
+Change is not often fun.
+If things were going pretty well before, change can breed anxiety over whether things will actually improve or whether they’ll end up worse than they were before.
 If the starting point was a negative, it’s likely that a negative mindset has taken hold, which means that even if the change is intended to fix things it can be kind of a drag.

 But these moments of change—inflection points—for your business can be precisely when your internal brand shines the most.
 When change hits (say, perhaps a global pandemic that throws markets into a state of volatility they haven’t seen in over a decade), your internal brand can be a comfort.
 Everything outside your doors might be going to hell in a handbasket, but you can use your internal brand to help calm frayed nerves and keep everyone moving forward in the right direction.

 Inflection points are also a pretty good time to introduce something new to your brand.
 Especially if you’re doing well to begin with, a moment of change can be inspirational—and since things are already shifting, sometimes adding on a brand change can actually make it easier to absorb than if the team expected things to proceed as planned.
 After all, what’s a little more change on top of a lot of other change?

 Brands can diverge, but they shouldn’t separate